 3. Take responsibility for your financial future.
 The minute to stop paying attention or turn it over to someone else is the moment your future is at risk.

 4. Realize you have much less control than you think you do.
 It will help you stay sane in an insane world.

-5. Enjoy your life with whatever your resources you have.
-The biggest lie we tell ourselves begins with the words, " if only I had enough money I'd..."
-As far as money is concerned there is no finish line.
-There never is at time when you can say "now I have enough money so now I'll be happy."
+5. Enjoy your life with whatever resources you have.
+The biggest lie we tell ourselves would begin with the words, " if only I had enough money, I'd..."
+As far as money is concerned, there is no finish line.
+There never is a time when you can say, "now I have enough money, so now I'll be happy."